-The retail centers and malls in Israel segment is affected by the business activities in the economy, the political and security situation in Israel.
+The retail centers and malls in Israel segment is affected by the business activities in the economy, the geopolitical and security situation in Israel.
+For details on the effect of Covid-19 on the segment in the report period, see Section 2.2 of the Board Report.
 Various entities operate in the retail centers and malls segment which locate, plan, construct, lease and maintain properties designated for lease for various uses.

 Based, inter alia, on publicly-available information, at the outset, most of the malls relied on large anchor tenants, which were considered to be crowd attracting.
 However, in recent years, the concept has changed for the malls in Israel and an opposite trend has begun, of reduction of the space of the anchors (such as supermarkets and department stores), due to the low rent per sqm paid by such tenants and the large space occupied thereby.
-However, there are presently "new" anchors in the form of large and leading fashion stores.
+However, there are presently "new" anchors in the form of large and leading fashion and sports stores.

-At the same time, the Company is acting to integrate innovative entertainment centers in its malls and retail centers, such as the "Zappa" Club, restaurants and cafés and is acting to bring cinemas back to the malls (thus, agreements have been signed with respect to the construction of movie theatres at Azrieli HaNegev Mall and at Azrieli Tel Aviv Mall, and the construction of movie theatres at Azrieli Haifa Mall was completed during the Report Year), in a way that creates an innovative shopping experience for recreation, leisure and shopping.
+At the same time, the Company is acting to integrate innovative entertainment centers in its malls and retail centers, such as the "Zappa" Club, restaurants and cafés and is acting to bring cinemas back to the malls (thus, agreements have been signed with respect to the construction of movie theatres at Azrieli HaNegev Mall and at Azrieli Tel Aviv Mall, and the construction of movie theatres at Azrieli Haifa Mall was completed during 2019), in a way that creates an innovative shopping experience for recreation, leisure and shopping.
 The Company is also acting to improve its properties by renovating and refreshing the fast- food courts and the public areas.